 BMES Student Chapter

 The Cornell University Biomedical Engineering Society promotes the profession of biomedical engineering (BME) through research, educational outreach, and advocacy of engineering approaches to biology and human health.
-The Cornell Chapter of BMES has worked to promote personal growth and development of its over 100 doctoral students and 90 masters of engineering students by expanding existing programs and implementing new initiatives.
+The Cornell Chapter of the Biomedical Engineering Society (BMES) has worked to promote personal growth and development of its over 100 doctoral students and 90 masters of engineering students by expanding existing programs and implementing new initiatives.
 Recently, Cornell BMES was presented the Commendable Chapter Award and Meritorious Achievement Award at the 2011 and 2010 BMES Annual Meetings, respectively, to recognize their outstanding commitment to outreach and excellence in both the local and greater communities.
 Additionally, Cornell BMES was awarded the National Diversity Award at the 2013 National BMES Conference in Seattle, WA.

 The annual Cornell BMES Retreat provides a forum for students to present their research to a technical audience and increases industry exposure of BME research at Cornell.
 In 2016, 13 speakers and 14 posters were presented about the cutting-edge research occurring in our department.
 Biomedical technology companies have sponsored this event for the last 4 years and representatives interact with students throughout the retreat.
 Some of our past sponsors include West Pharmaceutical Services, Momenta Pharmaceuticals, Angel Medical Systems, Becton, Dickinson, and Co., and Bose-Electroforce.